Ernst Röhm

 Ernst Julius Günther Röhm (/de/; 28 November 1887 – 1 July 1934) was a German military officer, politician, and a leading member of the Nazi Party.
 A close friend and early ally of Adolf Hitler, Röhm was the co-founder and leader of the Sturmabteilung (SA), the Nazi Party's original paramilitary wing, which played a significant role in Hitler's rise to power.
-He served as chief of the SA from 1931 until his assassination by the SS in 1934 during the Night of the Long Knives.
+He served as chief of the SA (Stabschef) from 1931 until his assassination by the SS in 1934 during the Night of the Long Knives.

 Born in Munich, Röhm joined the Royal Bavarian Army in 1906 and fought in the First World War.
 He was wounded in action three times and received the Iron Cross First Class.
 After the war, he continued his military career as a captain in the Reichswehr and provided assistance to Franz Ritter von Epp's Freikorps Epp.
 In 1919, Röhm joined the German Workers' Party, the precursor of the Nazi Party, and became a close associate of Adolf Hitler.
 Using his military connections, he helped build up several paramilitary groups in service of Hitler, one of which became the SA.
 In 1923, he took part in Hitler's failed Beer Hall Putsch to seize governmental power in Munich and was given a suspended prison sentence.
 After a stint as a Reichstag deputy, Röhm broke with Hitler in 1925 over the future direction of the Nazi Party.
 He resigned from all positions and emigrated to Bolivia, where he served as an advisor to the Bolivian Army.